IcingTomato/WioTerminal-LoRaWAN-Gateway-Tester/README.md

 The LoRaWAN Gateway Tester is developed to deploy the LoRaWAN network, for example, we need to verify what is the coverage and if the signal is work in a normal range.
 Meanwhile, The LoRaWAN Gateway Tester is a multipurpose, mobile, tool to help you to find out the best location via GPS and monitor the coverage in a zone.

-I was analysing the Rola tester market, the price between 200 - 450 dollars and some of them does not have backend application to report the network seen the signal, current time and status etc. So I decide to make a cheap one to help user to reduce their expenditure. in this project, I made all the functions have worked, but I was struggling with how to make a tidy UI for the Wio terminal, and then I find a great contributor  [**Paul Pinault**](https://github.com/disk91/WioLoRaWANFieldTester) has made the great UI for the Wio terminal and there have some similar functions I can use, so I very appreciate his open resource.
+This project idea is from [**Paul Pinault**](https://github.com/disk91/WioLoRaWANFieldTester) his [**WioLoRaWANFieldTester**](https://www.disk91.com/2021/technology/lora/low-cost-lorawan-field-tester/) report,, and we are very honoured to get his link and open resource, we very appreciate him, he is a great contributor.
+Meanwhile, we also were analysing the Rola tester market, the price is normally between 200 - 450 dollars and some of them does not have a backend application to report the network seen the signal, current time and status etc. So we decide to make a cheap one to help user to reduce their expenditure. in this project, I used LoRa-E5 and GNSS module realizes the function of LoRaWAN Gateway Tester need, and combine Paul Pinault his natty UI for the Wio terminal, then produced this WioTerminal LoRaWAN Gateway Tester.

 <div align=center><img width = 600 src="https://files.seeedstudio.com/wiki/LoRa_WioTerminal/%E5%9C%BA%E6%99%AF%E5%9B%BE2.jpg"/></div>